Are you interested in Vietnamese souvenirs?

 T-shirts made in Vietnam are cheap and of high quality

-On the streets of District 1 and in almost every tourist attractions, you'll be able to find a souvenir store with various items for you to choose from.
-In case you would like to go on a shopping spree and look for more souvenir options, make your way to the Ben Thanh Market.
+On the streets of District 1 and in almost every tourist attraction, you'll be able to find a souvenir store with various items for you to choose from.
+In case you would like to go on a shopping spree and look for more souvenir options, make your way to Ben Thanh Market.

 Make sure to bargain when shopping at a Vietnamese market

 Check out our private motorbike tours with professional local guides